safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 Click the *Resubmit Job* button several times; we want to make sure that every time we run the workspace with the Job Routing Tag that it is sending the job to the correct engine.

-**11) Verify the Subsequent Jobs Routed Correctly**
+**12) Verify the Subsequent Jobs Routed Correctly**

-Go back to the completed jobs section to verify that the job was always sent to the correct engine.
+Go back to **Jobs &gt; Completed** to verify that the job was always sent to the correct engine.

 ![](./Images/4.415.JobRouting_engineCheck.png)

+If, under *Engine*, you see a list of the correct engine for each time you ran **JobRouting_Job**, then you have successfully routed the job!

 ---